Student Accommodation in Milan 2026: Costs, Types & Neighbourhood

 4. Temporary Accommodation

-If you prefer to explore the city before committing to a long-term rental, short-term options such as Airbnb or hostels can serve as a base during your initial weeks in Milan.
+There are temporary accommodations in Milan for new students.
+If you prefer to explore the city before committing to a long-term rental then go ahead.
+You can choose short-term options such as Airbnb or hostels.
+This can make your initial weeks in Milan easy to explore.

-Several Milan universities provide housing options for their students, either directly through university-owned residences or in partnership with trusted housing providers:
+Several Milan universities provide housing options for their students.
+They are either direct or through university-owned residences.
+Universities also have partnerships with several housing providers:

 Universities in Milan